cruzbit/cruzbit/README.md

 I noticed most people focusing on making more complex ledgers capable of executing "smart" contracts and/or crypto-magically obscuring transaction details and such.
 And I think those projects are pretty cool, but I'd always wanted to attempt to do the opposite and implement the simplest decentralized ledger I possibly could given lessons learned from bitcoin.
 I _think_ that's what cruzbit is.
 Anything that I thought wasn't strictly necessary in bitcoin, or was otherwise weird, I got rid of.
 I wanted the design to be conceptually simple and extremely developer-friendly.
 I finally had some personal time on my hands so I decided, why not.
 And now cruzbit exists.

+## Warning

+cruzbit is extremely experimental alpha-quality software.
+There may be bugs.

 ## Getting started mining

 If you missed out on the opportunity to mine other cryptocurrencies you could give cruzbit a try!